 Install an SSH key during a build or release

 A new preview task, Install SSH Key (Preview), installs an SSH key prior to a build or release and removes it from the agent when the build or release completes.
 The installed key can be used for fetching code from a Git repository or submodules, running deployment scripts, or other activities that require SSH authentication.
-It will be improved in the future to support passphrases and other capabilities.
+This feature will improved in the future to support passphrases and other capabilities.

 Tasks fail if Visual Studio 2017 is specified but not present on agent